 Kauffman Bracket Invariant and Relation to Physics The purpose of this chapter is to introduce you to a few of the key ideas and get you interested in the subject!
-2.1 The idea of a knot invariant Topological equivalence.
+2.1 The Idea of a Knot Invariant Topological equivalence.
 We say two knots are topologically equivalent if they can be deformed smoothly into each other without cutting1.
 For example, the picture of a knot (or more properly, the picture of the link of two strings) on the left of Fig. 2.1 is topologically equivalent to the picture on the right of Fig. 2.1.

 It may appear easy to determine whether two simple knots are topologically equivalent and when they are not.
 However, for complicated knots, it becomes extremely difficult to determine whether two knots are equivalent or inequivalent.
 It is thus useful to introduce a mathematical tool known as a knot invariant that can help us establish when two knots are topologically inequivalent.
 A Knot Invariant is a mapping from a knot (or a picture of a knot) to an output via a set of rules which are cooked up in such a way that two topologically equivalent knots must give the same output.
 (See Fig. 2.2.)
 So if we put two knots into the set of rules and we get two different outputs, we know immediately that the two knots cannot be continuously deformed into each other without cutting.

 To demonstrate how knot invariants work, we will use the example of the Kauffman bracket invariant^{2,3} (See Kauffman [1987]).
 The Kauff- 1A few pieces of fine print here.
 (1) I am not precise about knot versus link.
 Strictly speaking a knot is a single strand, and a link is more generally made of multiple strands.
 Physicists call them all knots.
 In either case no dangling ends are allowed.
 A knot can be defined as a particular embedding of a circle (S^1) into a three dimensional reference manifold such as \mathbb{R}^3 (regular 3-dimensional space) with no self-intersections.
 A link is an embedding of several circles into the three dimensional manifold with no intersections.
-(2) When I say "topologically equivalent" here I mean the concept of regular isotopy (See section 2.2.1 and 28.4).
-This asks the question of whether there is a continuous smooth family of curves from the initial knot to the final knot - however to be more precise, as we will see below in section 2.2.1, we should think of the curves as being thickened to ribbons 2Be warned: there are multiple things named after Kauffman.
+(2) When I say "topologically equivalent" here I mean the concept of regular isotopy (See section 2.2.1 and 2.6.1).
+Two knots are isotopic if there is a continuous smooth family of knots between the initial knot and the final knot - however to be more precise, as we will see below in section 2.2.1, we should think of the knots as being thickened to ribbons and we want a smooth family of ribbons.
+2Be warned: there are multiple things named after Kauffman.
 The particular normalization of the bracket invariant that we use has been named the topological bracket by Kauffman.
 The more common definition of the bracket is our definition divided by d.